mhoberg9/nes_simulator_yellowtaxi/README.md

 #How to

-1. Make sure to install https://git-lfs.github.com/
-2. Navigate into project
+1. Navigate to project folder
-3. Run npm install
+2. Run npm install
-4. Run npm start
+3. Run npm start

-Example JSON:
-OUTDATED !